Brody-Clark/rk4-ode-solver/README.md

 # How to Build
 1. Make sure Visual Studio is installed
 2. Make sure wxWidgets is installed and setup according to the current guide at https://www.wxwidgets.org/.
-3. Make sure Python is installed and .
+3. Make sure Python is installed
 4. open .sln and build